Therion (band): Beloved Antichrist (2017–2019)

-The Leviathan trilogy (2020–)
+The Leviathan trilogy (2020–present)

 The first Leviathan album was released on 22 January 2021, partly with Snowy Shaw on drums.
 A sequel, titled Leviathan II, was released on 26 October 2022.

 The 2022 festival shows of the band featured again Johan Koleberg on drums, as Sami Karppinen took over the duties on Opeth's concerts after the leaving of Martin Axenrot.
-For the end of the year an European tour was scheduled, but cancelled due to increased costs of touring, allowing only four shows to play in Malta, Greece and Turkey, followed by a complete Latin-American tour in Winter 2023.
-The third and final installment album, Leviathan III, is scheduled to be released in 2023.
+For the end of the year a European tour was scheduled, but cancelled due to problems with their booking agent and also stating increased costs of touring contributing to the decision.
+Instead of it only four shows were played in Malta, Greece and Turkey in January 2023, subsequently followed by a long Latin-American tour, which included 18 shows in Mexico.

+After more than 30 years at Nuclear Blast the band has signed on 27 April 2023 to Napalm Records.
+The third and final installment album, Leviathan III, was released already by the new label on 15 December 2023.

+The conclusion of the trilogy was followed up by a tour through Europe and China in February and March 2024.
+As Chiara Malvestiti became unable to stand on stage due to her pregnancy and childbirth the year before, Lori Lewis returned as a touring singer too.
+The tour was preceded by the band's third show with orchestra and choir in Mexico City on 20 January 2024, which didn't feature any covers, and deviated only slightly from the tour's setlist.
+The second leg of the tour went through Turkey and Latin America in Autumn 2024.

 Influences

 Therion draws its influences from several different bands.
-Its former name Megatherion comes from Celtic Frost's 1985 album To Mega Therion and much of its music prior to Theli was inspired by the 1987 album Into the Pandemonium.
+The name comes from Celtic Frost's 1985 album To Mega Therion and much of its music prior to Theli was inspired by the 1987 album Into the Pandemonium.
 For Theli, the band drew from Pink Floyd's album Atom Heart Mother and progressive rock group Klaatu's album Hope.

 From Vovin onwards, the band has drawn inspiration from classical composers like Richard Wagner and Richard Strauss, heavy metal acts from the 1980s like Iron Maiden, Accept, 1970s hard rock bands such as Scorpions, Uriah Heep, Judas Priest, and "tons of progressive '70s bands that nobody knows anymore these days".

 Symbols

-The symbols on Therion's album covers originate from magick, occult, and Dragon Rouge themes.
+The symbols on Therion's album covers originate from magick and occult themes.
 The most common symbol is an {11:5} hendecagram, an eleven-pointed star.
-First appearing on the 1993 album Symphony Masses: Ho Drakon Ho Megas, and every album since, it symbolizes the night side of the Qabalah, and has also been called the Star of Seth or the Star of Qliphoth.
-Johnsson admits that the symbol is important to his magick and lyrics.
+First appearing on the 1993 album Symphony Masses: Ho Drakon Ho Megas, and most album since, it symbolizes the night side of the Qabalah.